Takwa2702/blockchain-developer-bootcamp-final-project/README.md

-# Music Blockchain-based System
+# Final Project -  Music Blockchain-based System

-Artists may submit original compositions, self-publish, control license choices, and manage distributes on the Ethereum-based music blockchain system.
-The Ethereum platform facilitates music licensing by allowing musicians to be paid via smart contracts and cryptocurrency.
+# Deployed version url:

 # How to run this project locally:
- ## Prerequisites
+ "## Prerequisites"
    - Node.js >= v14
    - Truffle and Ganache
    - Yarn
    - git checkout master
- ## Contracts
+ "## Contracts"

+# Music Blockchain-based System
+Artists may submit original compositions, self-publish, control license choices, and manage distributes on the Ethereum-based music blockchain system.
+The Ethereum platform facilitates music licensing by allowing musicians to be paid via smart contracts and cryptocurrency.